Like this post? Help us by sharing it!

 Imagine slow processions of solemn rituals… then imagine the complete opposite.
-Yosakoi is a series of high energy dances from performers in eclectic costumes – from traditional yukata and paper umbrellas, to that less classic ra-ra skirt and netted vest look – with each troupe’s signature moves punctuated by the clack of naruko (wooden clappers).
-There’s something contagious about watching, luckily visitors itching to join can become part of the celebration; for a small fee you get an hour-long class, as well as your own naruko and happi coat souvenir.
+Yosakoi is a series of high energy dances from performers in eclectic costumes – from traditional yukata and paper umbrellas, to that less classic ra-ra skirt and netted vest look.
+Each troupe’s signature moves are punctuated by the clack of naruko (wooden clappers).
+There’s something contagious about watching!
+Luckily, visitors itching to join can become part of the celebration; for a small fee you get an hour-long class, as well as your own naruko and happi coat souvenir.

-Cheating, us?
-When it comes to fireworks festivals, they don’t do things by halves in Japan, so it would seem a shame to pick just one.
+When it comes to fireworks festivals, they don’t do things by halves in Japan – so it would seem a shame to pick just one.
 If you’re lucky enough to visit Tokyo during summer, find space in your itinerary to see 20,000 fireworks hit the skies over the Sumida River.
 Not in the capital?
-A few days later there’s another firework festival with fewer visitors in Lake Kawaguchiko; with Mount Fuji as a magical backdrop, your dates may well be a blessing in disguise.
+A few days later there’s another firework festival with fewer visitors in Lake Kawaguchiko.
+With Mount Fuji as a magical backdrop, your dates may well be a blessing in disguise.

 Photograph in Miyajima: ©Takeshi Iwasaki

 Aomori may be a small seaside city, but there’s nothing small about this festival.
-As night falls, enormous lanterns depicting garish scenes from myths and legends process down these unassuming roads, and on the final day, the floats sit pretty on the water beneath a fireworks display.
+As night falls, enormous lanterns depicting garish scenes from myths and legends process down unassuming roads.
+On the final day, the floats sit pretty on the water beneath a fireworks display.